A11 road (England): Cambridgeshire and Suffolk

-The road enters Cambridgeshire, with the road number A11 finally re-appearing at M11 Junction 9A, and the A11 is now a trunk road.
+The road number A11 reappears at M11 Junction 9A on the border between Essex and Cambridgeshire, and it is now a trunk road.
 It roughly follows the route of a Roman road for the remainder of its length.

 The A11 formerly went through Newmarket; that stretch is now the A1304.
 The Newmarket bypass, opened to traffic in July 1975, is a dual carriageway.
 The western end is the A11, but most of its length is a multiplex/overlap with the A14.
 The A11 re-appears north-east of Newmarket, and remained a dual carriageway.
 The road bypasses Barton Mills before entering Norfolk in the Thetford Forest, passing the 113-foot-tall (113 ft) Elveden War Memorial.
 This section of the road opened as a dual carriageway on 12 December 2014.
 This completes the dualling of the trunk road between Norwich and London.

 Norfolk

-The upgrading of the final section of single carriageway between Barton Mills and Thetford (opened December 2014) means the road is dual carriageway all the way to Norwich.
+The upgrading of the final section of single carriageway 'Thetford Straight' between Barton Mills and Thetford (opened December 2014) means the road is dual carriageway all the way to Norwich.
 The road continues northeast bypassing Thetford, Attleborough and Wymondham.
 The A11 originally ran through the centre of all three towns giving rise to congestion which frequently became the focus of delays on the route.
 It also passes the Snetterton Circuit motor racing venue.
 On entering Norwich, it becomes single carriageway again and is called Newmarket Road.
 It terminates at the St Stephens Street roundabout near the city centre.